Dursley Public Houses

 "The Cross Keys", Union Street

 This view was taken in 1959 during demolition work in the Boulton Lane/Slade/Union Street area.
-The Cross Keys originally served ales from the Dursley Steam Brewery and more latterly from the Stroud Brewery.
-The building still remains as a private house.
+The building itself escaped destruction and still remains as a private house.

 (1959 - copyright John Shipton)